 The main bulk of meat and muscle sits around the shoulder clod.

-The Shoulder steak is a boneless steak cut from the area where the clod meets the edge of the pectoral muscle.
+The Shoulder steak is a boneless cut from the area where the clod meets the edge of the pectoral muscle.
 This means it has a mix of tender and well-worked muscle that will give the steak a good consistent marbling with a visible coarse texture.

 Other Names for the Shoulder Steak

 With such a generic name, you would be forgiven for thinking it was the only steak from the shoulder, but it isn’t.
-There are several steaks from the shoulder area, some tender and some tough, and the shoulder steak is a little mix of both.
+There are several cuts from the shoulder area, some tender and some tough, and the shoulder steak is a little mix of both.

 As such some have taken to giving it an alternative and more specific name, such as: